DIY Shiplap Walls are easy to create and oh so cheap!

 *This post contains affiliate links.
 For more details see my full disclosure.

-First things first I had to do this week was sand all the edges where they cut the wood.
-It’s super raggedy and you will get a splinter plus if you don’t sand it the wood will look shaggy in the gaps between boards.
+The first thing I had to do this week was sand all the edges where they cut the wood.
+It’s super rough and you will get a splinter plus if you don’t sand it the wood will look shaggy in the gaps between boards.
 I think a nice clean look will be better.

 I used a variety of ways to cut those boards, the miter saw, a hacksaw and circular saw (with my hubbys help), but I highly recommend getting a jigsaw, they aren’t that expensive and I have one on my next Home Depot list of things to buy.